zxx3312/RoboVerse/docs/source/metasim/get_started/installation.rst

     ./isaaclab.sh -i

 .. note::
    Every time you install multiple simulators, you need to use one single command to deal with dependencies correctly.
-For example, if you want to install MuJoCo, SAPIEN v3, and Genesis at the same time, you should run:
+For example, if you want to install MuJoCo, SAPIEN3, and Genesis at the same time, you should run:

    .. code-block:: bash